saidattsamonkar/Sortino-Portfolio-Optimization/README.md

-# Sortino Ratio NIFTY 50 Portfolio Optimition
+# Sortino Ratio NIFTY 50 Portfolio Optimization

 ## Description
 This Project uses SciPy's SLSQP to optimize for Sortino Ratio and generate weights to actively manage NIFTY 50 Portfolio